AngleProtocol/angle-docs/guides/app-guides/agEUR/bridge.md

 ---
-description: How to bridge agEUR and ANGLE to different network with the Angle App
+description: How to bridge agEUR and ANGLE to different networks with the Angle App
 ---

 # 🌉 Bridging Angle tokens